Qiskit/qiskit/docs/how_to/use_sampler.rst

 .. note::

-    The :class:`~qiskit.circuit.QuantumCircuit` has to include measurements.
+    The :class:`~qiskit.circuit.QuantumCircuit` you pass to :class:`~qiskit.primitives.Sampler` has to include measurements.

 Initialize the ``Sampler``
 ==========================